Ralatcode/odin-recipes/README.md

-This is my First project for The Odin Project Course, The Task is to build a  basic recipe page with only HTML to put all HTML knowledge acquired so far into practice.
+This is my first project for The Odin Project Course, The Task is to build a  basic recipe page with only HTML to put all HTML knowledge acquired so far into practice.